Shampoo bars: A solid choice for hair!

 What else you need to know about shampoo bars

-💁🏻 Shampoo bars are NOT soap!
+🛁 Shampoo bars are NOT soap!

-Many soap makers make soaps that they call “shampoo bars.”
+Some soap makers make soaps that they call “shampoo bars.”
 We used to make these too.
 The problem with soap-based shampoo is that the pH is too high for hair.
-The high pH of soap (pH 9 or higher) makes the hair shaft swell and the cuticle rise, which leads to static electricity and hair damage.
+The high pH of soap (pH 9 or higher) makes the hair shaft swell and the cuticle scales open, which leads to static electricity and hair damage.
 In hard water, calcium and magnesium react with soap and get deposited on hair, just like the soap rings you may find in the tub.
 This doesn’t happen with low-pH syndet bars because the surfactants used don’t react with the minerals in hard water.

 Most liquid shampoos and shampoo bars contain ingredients derived from palm oil.
 We’ve been digging deep and talking with suppliers to understand the different surfactant options.
 We’ve ruled out surfactants and emollients (conditioning compounds that coat the hair) that are typically derived from palm oil, including:

 🛑 Cetearyl alcohol

 🛑 Sodium lauryl sulfate

 🛑 Sodium laureth sulfate

 🛑 Sodium lauryl sulfoacetate

-𝙓 Disodium laureth sulfosuccinate
+🛑 Disodium laureth sulfosuccinate

-𝙓 Stearic acid
+🛑 Stearic acid

 Some surfactants and emollients can be made from either palm or coconut oil.
 We’ve verified that the following ingredients provided by our suppliers are made from coconut or corn, not palm:

 🌱 Cetyl alcohol

 🌱 Cocamidopropyl betaine

 🌱 Decyl glucoside

 We continue to explore ingredients and sourcing and will adapt our formulas if needed to ensure they’re palm-oil free.

-- Many liquid shampoos (and some shampoo bars, like Lush’s) contain the aggressive surfactant sodium lauryl sulfate, which strips away too much of the hair’s natural protective oils.
+- Many liquid shampoos (and some shampoo bars) contain the aggressive surfactant sodium lauryl sulfate (SLS) as the primary cleansing agent.
+When used alone, SLS can strip away too much of the hair’s natural protective oils.
 Our bars are gentle yet effective, and they contain varying amounts of conditioning and emollient compounds to protect hair, improve combability and minimize static.